 He has extensive experience in opportunistic fungal infections.
 His clinical and research interests focus on the diagnosis and treatment of fungal diseases particularly in immunocompromised hosts.
 He has been involved in developing new antifungal drugs and in clinical trials of new antifungal compounds.

 Dr Patterson has published and lectured extensively on fungal infections.
-He is a member of the American Board of Internal Medicine Subspecialty on Infectious Diseases and is co-Editor-in-Chief of the popular mycology website http://www.doctorfungus.org.
-He is a Fellow of the American College of Physicians and Past-President of the Texas Infectious Disease Society.
+He is a previous member of the American Board of Internal Medicine Subspecialty on Infectious Diseases and is co-Editor-in-Chief of the popular mycology website www.doctorfungus.org.
+He is a Fellow of the American College of Physicians and Fellow, Infectious Diseases Society of America.
+He is a Past-President of the Texas Infectious Disease Society and currently serves as President of the Immunocompromised Host Society.

 Robert C. Read